 Fiber Reinforced Concrete can be defined as a composite material consisting of mixtures of cement, mortar or concrete and discontinuous, discrete, uniformly dispersed suitable fibers.
+Fiber reinforced concrete are of different types and properties with many advantages.
 Continuous meshes, woven fabrics and long wires or rods are not considered to be discrete fibers.

 Fiber is a small piece of reinforcing material possessing certain characteristics properties.
 They can be circular or flat.
 The fiber is often described by a convenient parameter called “aspect ratio”.
 The aspect ratio of the fiber is the ratio of its length to its diameter.
 Typical aspect ratio ranges from 30 to 150.